 The problem with mutual funds is their availability.
 They are provided by banks and fund providers such as Vanguard.
 If you are lucky, you have access to Vanguard via your bank.
 Or you can directly invest in Vanguard funds.
 That means you can directly invest in their low fees mutual funds.
 There are others like Vanguard, but they are the most famous!

 If you are not lucky, for instance, if you live in Switzerland, you do not have any easy access to good mutual funds.
 I can bet that your Swiss bank does not offer cheap passive funds.
 They will probably offer you expensive active funds.
 At least mine does not!
-This is where Exchange Traded Funds (ETFs) are being a very good investment tool!
+It is the main reason why Exchange Traded Funds (ETFs) are a very good investment tool!

 In this post, we are going to learn all about Exchange Traded Funds!